disquisitioner/Measure/README.md

 of the class is declared.
 Check out the included example applications to see how that's done and to get familiar with other capabilities of the Measure class.

+## Arduino Library

+Measure is packaged as an Arduino library, allowing it to be easily incorporated into a sketch using the Arduino IDE and shared across sketches on a single development machine.
+At present the Measure library must be [manually installed](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/#manual-installation) but a future version will be integrated with the Arduino IDE and available through its Library Manager.

 ## Using the Measure class